MyParcelCOM/docs/content/api/_index.md

 Together, these parameters will cause the API to return a specific range of resources based on your input.
 For example, a combination of `page[size]=8` and `page[number]=3` will retrieve 8 records: number 17 to 24.

 When an unsupported value (-1 for example) is used for one of the parameters the default value will be used instead.
-If a positive page number is used that is higher than the amount of existing pages, the API won't be able to find any records and will simply return an empty records set instead.
+If a positive page number is used that is higher than the amount of existing pages, the API won't be able to find any records and will simply return an empty array.

 #### Max record size
 The default max record size is **30**.
 There are some resources listed below that override the default max record size with a different value: